 If you haven’t read yet the first part of our Apayao Road Trip, click Lussok Cave and Underground River-The First Teaser.

-This astounding 60-hectare limestone formation is located in Marag Valley in Poblacon Luna in the province of Apayao.
-Excitement will surely rule the day as the trekkers will find themselves in a stone labyrinth being amazed of the towering spiked limestone rocks.
-And what’s best, they will be challenged in passing to tight spaces, sharp edges, slippery passages and deep crevices.
+This astounding 60-hectare limestone formation is located in Marag Valley in Poblacion Luna in the province of Apayao.
+Excitement will surely rule the day as the trekkers will find themselves in a stone labyrinth being amazed by the towering spiked limestone rocks.
+And what’s best, they will be challenged in passing to tight spaces, sharp edges, slippery passages, and deep crevices.

 This is the continuation of our Apayao Road trip courtesy of Mavee Cavas our organizer for this adventure.
 This is our second activity and the most anticipated part of our trip.

-We stayed overnight in Jewel Lodge in Junction Luna, woke up early and had a fast breakfast.
-By 7:00 am we boarded in our van and head off to tourism office in Dupag for registration and short briefing.
+We stayed overnight in Jewel Lodge in Junction Luna, woke up early, and had a fast breakfast.
+By 7:00 am we boarded in our van and head off to the tourism office in Dupag for registration and a short briefing.
 We paid for certain fees and later were given a helmet as our safety provision.

 Again, we boarded the van and head off to the jump-off point.

-The group was in high spirit as we started crossing a small river and another through a wooden bridge.
+The group was in high spirits as we started crossing a small river and another through a wooden bridge.
 We passed by a small local community and later we reached the signage of the rock formation.
-Beside it was a small nipa which serves as resting place after the rock climbing.
+Beside it was small nipa which serves as a resting place after rock climbing.

 The adventure begins

 We were blessed today because the weather was good.
-But despite of it, most of the passages were so slippery.
+But despite it, most of the passages were so slippery.
 As we went on, we were so delighted to see the various shapes of the limestone formations, somewhat reminiscent of stalagmites.
-While some edges had flat surface others look like a towering spike with blade-sharp peaks.
+While some edges had flat surfaces others look like towering spikes with blade-sharp peaks.
 It was so amazing how this natural wonder was formed.
 It was certainly magical.

 As we went on, the trek got harder and more challenging.
 There were times that we used our toes instead of our feet upon entering small crevices and we have to cling to sharp-edged rocks to proceed.
 Imagine that space?

-Then we entered a small passage enough for one people to pass through.
+Then we entered a small passage enough for one person to pass through.
 Thanks to the helmet because it protected our heads from hitting the hanging sharp edges.